Grind the oats in a mixer or grinder to a fine flour. Take this flour in a mixing bowl.

-If the water droplets sizzle and evaporate, then the pan is ready to make dosas.
+If the water droplets sizzle and evaporate, the pan is ready to make dosas.

-Avoid doing this method on a non stick pan as adding water on a hot non stick pan, will affect the non stick coating.
+Avoid sprinkling water on a nonstick pan as adding water on a hot nonstick pan, may affect the nonstick layer coating.

-Stir the batter in the pan/bowl and take a ladle full of batter and pour it from the circumference to the center.
+Stir the batter in the bowl and take a ladle full of batter and pour it from the circumference to the center.